 Standard Description Effective Date Effect on the Consolidated Financial Statements (or Other Significant Matters) ASU No. 2019-12 (Topic 740), Income Taxes In December 2019, the Financial Accounting Standards Board ("FASB") issued a new standard to simplify the accounting for income taxes.
-The guidance eliminates certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period, and the recognition of deferred tax liabilities for outside basis differences related to changes in ownership of equity method investments and foreign subsidiaries.
-The guidance also simplifies aspects of accounting for franchise taxes and enacted changes in tax laws or rates, and clarifies the accounting for transactions that result in a step-up in the tax basis of goodwill.
-We are currently evaluating the impact of this standard in our consolidated financial statements, including accounting policies, processes, and systems.
+The guidanc eliminates certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period, and the recognition of deferred tax liabilities for outside basis differences related to changes in ownership of equity method investments and foreign subsidiaries.
+The guidance also simplifies aspects of accounting for franchise taxes and enacted changes in tax laws or rates, and clarifies the accounting for transactions that result in a step-up in the tax basis of goodwill. for us beginning April 1, 2021, with early adoption e permitted. e We are currently evaluating the impact of this standard in our consolidated financial statements, including accounting policies, processes, and systems.